amadeobrands/YieldDog/README.md

 AddLiquidity(): Enables users to add assets to the liquidity pool, which can then be used for trading or earning rewards.
 This process usually involves depositing a pair of tokens to maintain the balance in the pool.

-RemoveLiquidity(): Lets users remove their assets from the liquidity pool, often in the form of tokens and their respective trading pairs.
+RemoveLiquidity(): This lets users remove their assets from the liquidity pool, often in the form of tokens and their respective trading pairs.
 This action might be subject to fees or penalties, depending on the pool's design.

 Swap: Allows users to trade tokens by leveraging the liquidity provided in the pool.
 For instance, a user can swap Token A for Token B, subject to available liquidity and potential price slippage.